KeystoneHQ/Keystone-developer-hub/research/arweave-qr-data-protocol.md

 ; `account` is the Arweave account of the signing type for verification purpose which is optional.

 arweave-sign-request = (
-    ?request-id: uuid,
+    master-fingerprint: uint32, ; Master fingerprint (fingerprint for the master public key as per BIP32) ?request-id: uuid,
     sign-data: [+ bytes],
     sign-type: int .default sign-type-transaction, ;sign type identifier,